Thunderbirds (Series Two)

 Notes

 This was the first episode of the series’ second production block, originally screened as part of a repeat run of the earlier episodes in 1966 (it was preceded only by Trapped In The Sky).
-In some areas (including ATV Midlands), this and the following five episodes were first broadcast as two-part episodes in 25-minute instalments.
+In some areas this and the following five episodes were first broadcast as two-part episodes in 25-minute instalments.

 The Road Construction Vehicle seen in the opening sequence previously appeared as the Gray and Houseman Road Construction Vehicle in End Of The Road, although it has been repainted yellow for its appearance here.
 The World Navy Commander was last seen as the Commander of Matthews Field in The Cham-Cham.
 This is the only episode in which anyone other than Scott is seen piloting Thunderbird 1, namely Alan.